frederic-perez/AmE-dictionary/data/dictionary.md

 __hearing__ _law_
 __hearkened__
 __hearsay__ _n_ :seven: Something heard from another person, rumor. _Hearsay suggests that green apples can induce such a predicament._
-__hearse__ _n_ :two: A vehicle for carrying a coffin to a church or a cemetery; formerly drawn by horses but now usually a motor vehicle. :es: coche fúnebre
+__hearse__ _n_ :three: A vehicle for carrying a coffin to a church or a cemetery; formerly drawn by horses but now usually a motor vehicle. :es: coche fúnebre
 __heart and soul__
 __heart-in-mouth__ _A heart-in-mouth thriller._
 __heartedly__